The Epic Tales of Captain Underpants

 The Epic Tales of Captain Underpants is an American animated television series produced by DreamWorks Animation Television.
-Developed for television by Peter Hastings and Mark Banker, it is a standalone sequel to the 2017 feature film Captain Underpants: The First Epic Movie, based on the Captain Underpants book series by Dav Pilkey.
+Developed for television by Peter Hastings and Mark Banker, it is a standalone sequel to the 2017 feature film Captain Underpants: The First Epic Movie, based on the Captain Underpants book series by the show’s creator, Dav Pilkey.

 The show's first season was released on Netflix on July 13, 2018, its second season releasing on February 8, 2019, its third season, Camp, releasing on July 19, 2019, and its fourth season, The Epic Tales of Captain Underpants in Space!, releasing on July 10, 2020.
-In 2023, Hastings confirmed that no further seasons were planned, with the next installment in the franchise being the 2025 feature film Dog Man.
+In 2023, Hastings confirmed that no further seasons were planned, but a Dog Man movie was in development.

+On January 9, 2026, the entire series was removed from Netflix following the end of its deal with DreamWorks, moving the series to Peacock the same day.

 Premise

 Season 1

 The series revolves around the adventures of George Beard and Harold Hutchins, two best friends who are devoted pranksters and aspiring comic book artists.
 The two attend Jerome Horwitz Elementary School, overseen by the strict principal Mr. Krupp.
-As a side-effect of having once been hypnotized by George and Harold (Note: As depicted in Captain Underpants: The First Epic Movie), Krupp turns into their comic book character Captain Underpants whenever he hears the sound of fingers snapping.
+As a side-effect of having once been hypnotized by George and Harold, (Note: As depicted in Captain Underpants: The First Epic Movie) Krupp turns into their comic book character Captain Underpants whenever he hears the sound of fingers snapping.
 Conversely, Captain Underpants turns back into Krupp after water gets in his face.
 Both personalities remain ignorant of the other.

 Most episodes deal with a threat to the school brought about by an ordinary person, often a teacher, being turned into a monster depicted in George and Harold's comics through intentionally contrived coincidences.